 In this case, probability measurements can be incorporated to determine the possibility of the questioned handwriting sample belonging to one of those suspect samples.

 One of the most useful types of probability is conditional probability.
-Conditional probabilities are particularly useful in forensic discipline because they form the basis of Bayes’ theorem and using Bayes’ theorem forensic scientists can work with conditional probabilities.
+Conditional probabilities are particularly useful in the forensic discipline because they form the basis of Bayes’ theorem and using Bayes’ theorem (Bayesian statistics) forensic scientists can work with conditional probabilities.

 - Adulteration of Cement: Test, Chemical & Instrumental Analysis